odoo-dev/odoo/doc/howtos/rdtraining/06_firstui.rst

 **Reference**: the documentation related to this topic can be found in :ref:`reference/data`.

-In the :ref:`howto/rdtraining/05_securityintro` chapter, we added data through a CSV file.
+In :ref:`howto/rdtraining/05_securityintro`, we added data through a CSV file.
 The CSV format is convenient when the data to load has a simple format.
-If the format is more complex (e.g. load the structure of a view or an email template), we use the XML format.
+When the format is more complex (e.g. load the structure of a view or an email template), we use the XML format.
 For example, this
 `help field <https://github.com/odoo/odoo/blob/09c59012bf80d2ccbafe21c39e604d6cfda72924/addons/crm/views/crm_lost_reason_views.xml#L61-L69>`__
 contains HTML tags.
-While it would be possible to load such data through a CSV, it is more convenient to use an XML file.
+While it would be possible to load such data through a CSV file, it is more convenient to use an XML file.

-The XML files must be added in the same folders as the CSV files, and defined similarly in the ``__manifest__.py``.
-The content of the data files is also loaded when a module is installed or updated, sequentially.
-Therefore, all remarks made for the CSV files holds true for the XML files.
+The XML files must be added to the same folders as the CSV files and defined similarly in the ``__manifest__.py``.
+The content of the data files is also sequentially loaded when a module is installed or updated, therefore all remarks made for CSV files hold true for XML files.
-When the data we add is linked to views, we add it in the ``views`` folder.
+When the data is linked to views, we add them to the ``views`` folder.

-In this chapter, we will load our first action and menus though an XML file.
-Actions and menus are regular records in database.
+In this chapter we will load our first action and menus though an XML file.
+Actions and menus are standard records in the database.

 .. note::

     When performance is important, the CSV format is preferred over the XML format.
-Indeed, in Odoo loading a CSV file is faster than loading an XML file.
+This is the case in Odoo where loading a CSV file is faster than loading an XML file.

 In Odoo, the user interface (actions, menus and views) is largely defined by creating and composing records defined in an XML file.
 A common pattern is Menu > Action > View.
-To access records, the user navigates through several menu levels; the deepest level is an action which triggers the opening of a list of the records.
+To access records the user navigates through several menu levels; the deepest level is an action which triggers the opening of a list of the records.

 Actions